Kasimir Kaskisuo: Professional

 On 28 March 2016, Kaskisuo signed a two-way contract with the Toronto Maple Leafs, and began play with its minor league affiliates, the Toronto Marlies of the American Hockey League (AHL) and the Orlando Solar Bears of the ECHL.
 On 29 May 2018, the Maple Leafs signed Kaskisuo to another two-way contract that lasted two years.
 During the 2017–18 season, the Maple Leafs loaned Kaskisuo to the AHL's Chicago Wolves.

 On 12 November 2019, the Maple Leafs called-up Kaskisuo to serve as their backup goaltender.
-On 16 November 2019, he made his NHL debut with the Maple Leafs against the Pittsburgh Penguins in a 6-1 loss in Pittsburgh.
+On 16 November 2019, he made his NHL debut in a 6–1 road loss versus the Pittsburgh Penguins.

 In the summer of 2020, the Maple Leafs hosted one of the two "bubbles" where the NHL held the 2020 Stanley Cup playoffs.
 Each team had to choose a third goaltender in case of emergency, and the Maple Leafs chose Kaskisuo.

 On 13 October 2020, after five seasons with the Maple Leafs organization, Kaskisuo signed a one-year, two-way contract with the Nashville Predators as a free agent.

-Following his sixth professional season within North America, Kaskisuo opted to return to Europe as a free agent, agreeing to a two-year contract with Swedish SHL club, Leksands IF, on 4 June 2021.
+Following his sixth professional season within North America, Kaskisuo opted to return to Europe as a free agent, agreeing to a two-year contract with Swedish Hockey League (SHL) club, Leksands IF, on 4 June 2021.
+Having made 64 combined SHL and Champions League appearances for 30 wins, Kaskisuo left the club as at the conclusion of his two-year tenure on 21 March 2023.

+On 18 December 2023, Kaskisuo returned to North America under a professional tryout (PTO) with the Laval Rocket of the American Hockey League (AHL).
+On 19 February 2024, Kaskisuo signed a standard player contract to remain with Laval until the end of the 2023–24 season.

+In June 2024, Kaskisuo announced via his YouTube channel that he would not be returning to the Canadiens organization for the 2024–25 season.

+On 19 September 2024, Kaskisuo signed a PTO with the Boston Bruins.
+The Bruins released Kaskisuo from his PTO on 29 September 2024.

+On 4 January 2025, Kaskisuo signed with the Norfolk Admirals of the ECHL.
+After appearing in 2 games with the Admirals, Kaskisuo was placed on 14 day IR before ultimately being released.

+On 14 February 2025, Kaskisuo signed with the Bloomington Bison of the ECHL.

 Personal life

 Kaskisuo met his wife Whitney while in college.
 They have one daughter together.
 Kaskisuo also runs a YouTube channel in which he discusses life as a professional hockey player and his life experiences.
-As of November 2022, Kaskisuo's channel has 45 800 subscribers and over 4 million views.
+As of December 2024, Kaskisuo's channel has 71,600 subscribers and over 9 million views.
 The channel has been active since 2020.